RMA-4DPL/RMA-4DPL.github.io/content/expertise.md

 ## About
-The 4D perception lab has an excellent track record of sharing it's expertise and equipment with industry and organisations.
+The 4D perception lab has an excellent track record of sharing its expertise and equipment with industry and organisations.
 We offer tailor-made rental and consultancy services to help you achieve your goals.
 For any additional information feel free to [contact us](/contact).

-## Sensor Portfolio
+## Sensor Portfolio (Under Construction)

 ### Hyperspectral Sensors